Get

 • Excessive barking

-The need for behavioral training arises because you have a problem and modification is needed to fix it.
-This can make it tricky because some of the undesirable behaviors exhibited by dogs are the result of prior trauma, especially in rescue dogs.
-Since they cannot tell you what they are thinking or what may have happened in the past, you need to pay close attention to behavior triggers to help them overcome the root of bad behavior.
-If you are a beginner dog owner, it may be best to seek professional training assistance to curb unwanted dog behaviors.
+The need for behavioral training arises because you have a problem, and modification is needed to help manage or improve it.
+This can make it tricky because some of the undesirable behaviors exhibited by dogs may be the result of prior trauma, inadequate socialization, medical conditions, anxiety disorders, or learned experiences, especially in rescue dogs.
+Since they cannot tell you what they are thinking or what may have happened in the past, you need to pay close attention to behavior triggers to help them address the underlying cause of unwanted behavior.
+If you are a beginner dog owner, it may be best to seek professional training assistance to help manage or improve unwanted dog behaviors.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!